RosyTucker/RosyTucker.github.io/about.md

 title: About Rose Tucker
 permalink: /about/
 ---
-- Consultant software developer at **ThoughtWorks** London.
+- Software engineer at **Improbable** London, ex-ThoughtWorks.
 - MEng computer science graduate from **The University of York**.

-- I most enjoy developing for embedded systems and mobile.
+- I most enjoy developing software for embedded systems, devops, and building anything that people actually need.
 - I don't have any strong preference for particular languages or frameworks.
-I tend to find that I choose the one that feels right for the problem at hand.
-I'm not a *\[Insert programming language here\]* developer, I'm very much a **polyglot developer**.
-- I have a strong preference for working closely with business folks and product owners, I would dislike to be in a development team that is very segregated from their stakeholders and customers.
+- I have a strong preference for working closely with customers, business folks, and product owners.
 - I prefer working as part of a cross functional team, and taking a **lean** approach to development.

 - I **love coaching** and teaching people coding skills, and often volunteer at events in order to do so.
-- I strongly believe that regardless of money, gender, race, or anything else, everyone has the right to learn.
-As such, I am always happy to teach those who are willing and am also **always happy to be taught**.
+I'm open to new events and coaching opurtunities in and around London.